Los Angeles FC: Colors, badge, and sponsorship

 The club's colors and logo were unveiled on January 7, 2016, at Union Station.
 The club's primary colors are black and gold, with red and gray used as accent colors.
 The Art Deco-inspired logo incorporates a shield outline referencing the city seal, with a winged "LA" monogram and the words "Los Angeles" and "Football Club" in Neutraface.
-The crest was designed by Matthew Wolff.
+The crest was developed and designed by Beacon Asia Consulting co-founder Thai Nguyen and the creative team of Tue Nguyen and Matthew Wolff.